Sezeri/My-First-Repo/README.md

 # My-First-Repo
 This is the README text file of my first public repo in AI Boot Camp Class.
+Yay!!!
+Getting there.